 Vaccine Pass and Campus Access

-From 28 February, only five major entrances to the HKU main campus will remain open.
-Please refer to this map for details.
+As well as introducing the new Vaccine Pass arrangements, we will tighten our campus access control measures.
+From 28 February, only five major entrances to HKU main campus will remain open.
+The attached map provides details.

 Do continue to stay vigilant, and always make personal and group health your top priority.

 Professor Ian Holliday, Vice-President (Teaching & Learning)

 Chair, Task Force on Infectious Diseases